hashicorp/go-tfe/.github/pull_request_template.md

 Here's what to expect after the pull request is opened:

 The test suite contains many acceptance tests that are run against a test version of Terraform Cloud, and additional testing is done against Terraform Enterprise.
 You can read more about running the tests against your own Terraform Enterprise environment in TESTS.md.
-Our CI system (CircleCI) will not test your fork unless you are an authorized employee, so a HashiCorp maintainer will initiate the tests for you and report any missing tests or simple problems.
-In order to speed up this process, it's not uncommon for your commits to be incorporated into another PR that we can commit test changes to.
+Our CI system (Github Actions) will not test your fork until a one-time approval takes place.

 Your change, depending on its impact, may be released in the following ways: